 Join us in supporting the next generation of innovators.
 There are several ways to help support our program and benefit our community.

-First, by donating money to support the awards, plaques, and certificates.
+By donating money to support the awards, plaques, and certificates.
 Industry sponsorship provides funds to support our STEM student winners and runners-up and their high schools.
 Strong support will allow us to assist even more students.
+100% of your support goes to the students.

-Second, by volunteering to participate in the judging committee.
-If interested in being on the judging committee, contact Tom Lobl (Tom@socalbio.org).
+By volunteering to participate in the judging committee.
+If interested in being on the judging committee, contact Tom Lobl.
 Our judging committee selects the brightest students from a variety of STEM programs from CA State Fair applications that come from our SoCalBio territory.

 The Biotechnology Institute is an independent, national nonprofit organization dedicated to education about the present and future impact of biotechnology.
 Its mission is to engage, excite and educate the public, particularly students and teachers, about biotechnology and its immense potential for solving human health, food and environmental problems.
 For more information, visit www.biotechinstitute.org.